Limited-Memory LRSGA: An Iterative Method for Computing Nash Equilibria in Competitive Optimization Problems: Introduction

 The rest of the paper is organized as follows.

-Section~\ref{sec:background} reviews competitive optimization and recalls SGA and LRSGA.
+Section~\ref{sec:background} reviews competitive optimization and recalls SGA and LRSGA.Section~3 establishes a spectral stability condition for LRSGA near Nash equilibria.
 Section~\ref{sec:lmlrsga} presents LM-LRSGA, detailing its two-loop recursion algorithms and update rules.
-Section~\ref{sec:experiments} reports experiments on GANs trained on MNIST and Fashion-MNIST, and presents sensitivity analyses.
-Section~\ref{sec:conclusion} concludes and outlines potential future extensions to large-scale stochastic and distributed settings.
+Section~5 proves local linear convergence of LM-LRSGA under fixed history length and sufficiently small step sizes.Section~\ref{sec:experiments} reports experiments on GANs trained on MNIST and Fashion-MNIST, and presents sensitivity analyses.
+Section~7 complements the empirical results with spectral and stability diagnostics (Jacobian spectrum estimation and Welch-PSD refinement).
+Section~\ref{sec:conclusion} concludes and outlines future work, including extending LM-LRSGA to larger-scale stochastic and distributed training, to noncooperative games with more than two players, and quantifying the associated computational and carbon footprint.